jgilmore-dev/JoyrideNameDisplay/docs/PERFORMANCE_OPTIMIZATIONS.md

-# Performance Optimizations Summary
+# Performance Optimizations

-This document outlines the major performance optimizations implemented in the JoyRide Name Display application.
+This document outlines the major performance optimizations implemented in the Member Name Display application.

 ## Critical Memory Leak Fixes